Jasig/ssp-training/README.md

  * under the License.
  */

 ssp-training
 ============

 *** WELCOME TO THE SSP Training SCRIPTS FOLDER ***

- SSP Training has one main script folder named sspTrainingSetup and a main pre-compiled for Postgres script file named allSSPTrainingDefaultDataCompiled.
+ SSP Training has one main script folder named sspTrainingSetup and a main pre-compiled for Postgres script file named allSSPTrainingDefaultDataCompiled in the postgres folder.
   You can run this after Tomcat startup and all the default liquibase has ran.
-The command is a standard psql
-  command: psql -d ssp -U postgres -f allSSPTrainingDefaultDataCompiled.sql.
+  The command is a standard psql command: psql -d ssp -U postgres -f allSSPTrainingDefaultDataCompiled.sql.
   There should be no errors and it may take several minutes to complete.

+ *Read Further Only If You Wish To Modify The Scripts or Data*

  If you wish to recompile the data or to change the default data, the sspTrainingSetup folder is used.The main file to run is SSPTrainingSetup.groovy.